 Test the Data Factory

 It’s time to test!
-I’ll use the Debug feature to test this functionality to make sure there are no errors, and that the output is what I expect.
-Shown below, I can run an execution through the debugger directly from the editing window.
+I’ll use Debug to test this functionality to make sure there are no errors, and that the output is what I expect.
+Shown below, I can run a test execution directly from the editing window.

 Publish the Data Factory

 The only thing left to do is to publish the finalized changes.
-Clicking the Publish All button moves the underlying changes from their temporary state into the live data factory, where it can now be invoked manually or through a trigger or other scheduling mechanism.
+Clicking the Publish All button moves the underlying changes from their temporary state into the live data factory, where it can now be invoked manually or through a schedule using a trigger.

 In this post, I’ve briefly shared how you can begin creating your first Azure data factory.
 In my next posts on this topic, I’ll dig more into complex examples, and will demonstrate how to apply ETL best practices within Azure data factory architectures.